 Home-Based Business or Remote Work

-A standard homeowner's policy provides very limited -- or no -- coverage for business property or business liability at your home.
-If you have significant business equipment, inventory, or clients visiting your home, your standard policy likely doesn't cover it.
-This became a much more common issue as remote work became the norm.
+A standard homeowner's policy gives very little -- or no -- coverage for business property or business liability at your home.
+If you have expensive work equipment, inventory, or clients who visit, your standard policy probably doesn't cover it.
+This became a much bigger issue as remote work became common.

-• Business equipment (computers, cameras, specialized tools) -- standard policies cap business property coverage at $2,500 or less
+• Business equipment (computers, cameras, tools) -- standard policies cap business property at $2,500 or less

-• Client visits -- if a client is injured at your home during a business visit, your homeowner's liability may not cover it
+• Client visits -- if a client gets hurt at your home during a work visit, your homeowner's liability may not cover it

-• Inventory stored at home -- typically excluded from standard coverage
+• Inventory stored at home -- usually not covered under a standard policy

-• Home daycare or any licensed business operating from your home -- requires a separate endorsement or policy
+• Home daycare or any licensed business -- requires a separate add-on or policy

 What to do